Rules for Euchre

 - For 4 points: Place the 4 face up on the 3

-- Continue similarly up to 10 points
+- Continue the same way up to 10 points

 Variations